paulheading/yearly/README.md

 ### Not possible

 - Sort by plays / Include how frequently I played a song.
 Blocker: Spotify does not make this information available 🔴

-### Scenarios

-- Give me a list of songs added in 2023 🟡